 - If you'd like others to complete your entity’s compliance reports on your behalf, identify the name and email of the person for each of your locations who will complete the compliance report.
-Once the reporting period opens May 1, you will need this information to add these individuals as users with compliance reporting permissions for each location.
+Once the reporting period opens every year, you will need this information to add these individuals as users with compliance reporting permissions for each location.

 You can also prepare for compliance reporting by making sure the business has proper signs posted in the correct locations.
 To learn more, visit the TABC Sign Requirements page.